A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: Introduction

 is a ubiquitous result in quantum information theory.
-In fact, SSA is equivalent to monotonicity inequality of quantum relative entropy, that is they can imply each other.
-Based on SSA, a new concept---conditional mutual information, is proposed by mimicking classical probability theory.
-It measures the correlations of two quantum systems relative to a third: Given a tripartite state $\rho_{ABC}\in\density{\cH_{ABC}}$, where $\cH_{ABC}=\cH_A\ot\cH_B\ot\cH_C$, it is defined as
+It is known that SSA is equivalent to the monotonicity inequality of quantum relative entropy.
+Based on SSA, a new concept--conditional mutual information--is proposed by mimicking classical one.
+It measures the correlations of two quantum systems relative to a third: Given a tripartite state $\rho_{ABC}\in\density{\cH_{ABC}}$, where $\cH_{ABC}:=\cH_A\ot\cH_B\ot\cH_C$, it is defined as

 Clearly conditional mutual information is nonnegative by SSA.
-Thus getting a lower bound of this conditional mutual information is pursued all the time.
-Hence characterization of vanishing conditional mutual information is a first step to this problem.
+Thus, getting a lower bound on conditional mutual information is equivalent to the tightening of SSA and is an important line of research.
+Hence, characterization of vanishing conditional mutual information is a first step to this problem.

 Ruskai is the first one to discuss the equality condition of SSA, i.e. vanishing conditional mutual information.
 By analyzing the equality condition of Golden-Thompson inequality, she obtained the following characterization \cite{Ruskai2002}: